Technologies like deep tech and big data are working with precision medicine to give us customized healthcare.

 “Big data and deep learning is a hot field for AI research.
 Most of the work done targets detection and identification done with the human eye using Convolutional Neural Networks.”

-Deep learning is part of wider family of machine learning methods based on artificial neural networks.
+Deep learning is part of a wider family of machine learning methods based on artificial neural networks.
 In deep learning, a convolutional neural network (CNN, or ConvNet) is a type of deep neural network, most commonly implemented to analysis of visual imagery.

 Like many sectors of today’s global stage, medicine and healthcare are getting a face lift, as they connect more and more with high technology.